 Member, Board of Directors, CaringKind, the Heart of Alzheimer’s Caregiving

-Member, Board of Directors, Foundation for Education in Honduras (See ABA Journal article on Jon’s involvement in the creation of the foundation to build schools in Honduras)
+Member, Board of Directors and Co-Founder, Foundation for Education in Honduras (See ABA Journal article on Jon’s involvement in the creation of the foundation to build schools in Honduras)

 Chairman, Advisory Committee, Heyman Center for Corporate Governance